An interdisciplinary form of co-operation at the Department of Information Technology

 Machine Learning is about making predictions based on past experience.
 The Machine Learning Arena at the department of information technology is situated at the intersection of computation and algorithms research, theoretical insights in learning and inference, and case studies of learning and pattern recognition in various fields.

-The Security arena is a research group working in the domain of security informatics using techniques from computational linguistics, machine learning, visualization, artificial intelligence as well as ethical and philosophical views on security.
-The arena is located at the department of information technology at Uppsala University and is headed by Lisa Kaati.
+The Cyber Security arena is a research group working in the domain of security informatics using techniques from computational linguistics, machine learning, visualization, artificial intelligence as well as ethical and philosophical views on security.
+The arena is located at the department of information technology at Uppsala University.